 How old is it?
 Who got it built?

 Answer: Yes, there is a lake near my house.
-My grandmother says it is more than hundred years old which was built up the king of Raj.
+My grandmother says it is more than a hundred years old and was built by the king of Raj.

 Q2.
 What kinds of buildings are around it?

-Answer: Newly built buildings and there are some old wells around it.
+Answer: There are a few recently built buildings and also some old wells around it.

 Q3.
 Is the water clean?
 Is it cleaned regularly?

 Answer: No, the water is not clean in the lake.
 I have never seen a lake being cleaned regularly.

 Q4.
 Who all use the water?

 Answer: People in the village use the water for cleaning purposes.

 Q5.
 Is there any festival celebrated at this place?